-Staying in a hotel is often one of the perks of traveling.
+Staying in a hotel is often one of the perks of travelling.
 You don’t have to do anything but check in (and pay).
 Towels and toiletries are provided, as well as a comfy bed with ten pillows (who sleeps with that many pillows?).
 If you are lucky, you may even get free newspapers and a good breakfast.

 So, today, I would like to ask you, dear readers, to share your best and worst hotel experiences.